Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Ride Feel

-Today’s smart bike trainers are so advanced and similar in the ride feel that noticing a difference is very difficult unless you ride them side by side.
+Today’s smart bike trainers are so advanced and similar in ride feel that noticing a difference is very difficult unless you ride them side by side.

 Winner: Tacx NEO 3M